 You can’t go wrong with the Seagate Barracuda 7200rpm 3TB hard drive.
 It packs speed, performance and reliability while compromising virtually nothing at an amazing price.
 It’s a breeze to install and comes with all the hardware and software you need to get your system up and running with sizeable storage to “boot”.

-Bottom Line: Seagate Barracuda 7200rpm 3TB hard drive comes highly recommended if reliability, speed and affordability are your major concerns.
+Seagate Barracuda 3TB 7200RPM Internal Hard Drive Bottom Line: Shawn Sanders 4.5 5.0 Seagate Barracuda 7200rpm 3TB hard drive comes highly recommended if reliability, speed and affordability are your major concerns.

 · One of the fastest platter drives in its class

 · Expansive 3TB storage capacity